AdamMcCarthyCS/web-dev-1-assignment-1/README.md

     - Bronte Waterfall [image](https://commons.wikimedia.org/wiki/File:Bronte_bridge_and_waterfalls_-_geograph.org.uk_-_630928.jpg)
     - Top Withens in the moors near Haworth [image](https://www.flickr.com/photos/marthaelhadidi/8010394987/)
     - Bronte Sculpture at Bronte Parsonage Museum [image](https://commons.wikimedia.org/wiki/File:Sculpture_of_the_Bront%C3%AB_Sisters,_Haworth.jpg)
+    - Content on the brontes love for Haworth can be found [here](https://haworthguide.co.uk/bronte-sisters)
+    - Content on the old schoolroom can be found [here]
+    - Content on St Michaels and All Angels can be found [here](https://www.haworthchurch.co.uk/history/the-brontes/)
+    - Content on the Bronte Waterfall can be found [here](https://haworthguide.co.uk/bronte-waterfall-and-bridge)
+    - Content on Top Withens can be found [here](https://haworthguide.co.uk/top-withens)
+    - Bronte Parsonage Museum content can be found [here](https://web.archive.org/web/20150623085401/http://www.bronte.org.uk/bronte-society/history)
     #### Reflections:
 - ### landing.html
     - I started with the idea of using grid for the main container and ended up not using it!
 Lets hope that doesn't evolve into a disaster!